PowerShell/PowerShell/docs/KNOWNISSUES.md

 PowerShell provides direct access to the underlying framework types, methods etc. As a result, scripts that run on Windows may not run on Linux because of the differences in the frameworks.
-For more information about .NET Core, see <https://www.dotnetfoundation.org/netcore>
+For more information about .NET Core framework, see <https://www.dotnetfoundation.org/netcore>

 Redirection Issues
 ------------------